Carl Schlechter: Assessment

 The Carl Schlechter–Arthur Kaufmann–Hugo Fähndrich trio propagated the Viennese chess school, founded by Max Weiss in the 19th century.
 Schlechter, whose knowledge of the positional chess theories of Wilhelm Steinitz was profound, was known especially for his expertise in the Ruy Lopez.

 A fine problem solver and composer, Schlechter was also a chess journalist and editor.
 He prepared the eighth and final edition of the monumental Handbuch des Schachspiels openings treatise.
 Published in eleven parts between 1912 and 1916, the Handbuch totaled 1,040 pages and included contributions by Rudolf Spielmann, Siegbert Tarrasch, and Richard Teichmann.
 William Hartston described it as "a superb work, perhaps the last to encase successfully the whole of chess knowledge within a single volume."

-A true gentleman chess player, Schlechter would offer courteous draws to opponents who felt unwell.
+Schlechter would commonly offer courteous draws to opponents who felt unwell.
 If his opponent arrived late for a game, he would inconspicuously subtract an equal amount of time from his own clock.
 He also mentored many of his rivals, including Oldřich Duras.

 The Carl Schlechter Memorial Tournament is named after him.